-- (a) give their attention to the business of Council - (b) ensure that their work is carried out efficiently, economically and effectively

-- (c) carry out lawful directions given by any person having authority to give such directions; and - (d) give effect to the lawful policies, decisions and practices of the Council, whether or not the employee agrees or approves of them.
+- (a) Give their attention to the business of Council, - (b) Ensure that their work is carried out efficiently, economically and effectively, - (c) Carry out lawful directions given by any person having authority to give such directions; and - (d) Give effect to the lawful policies, decisions and practices of the Council, whether or not the employee agrees or approves of them.

-1.6 Relationships between Council Members and Employees
+1.2 Relationships Between Council Members and Employees

 An effective Councillor will work as part of the Council team with the Chief Executive Officer and other members of staff.
-That teamwork will only occur if Council Members and staff have a mutual respect and co-operate with each other to achieve the Council's corporate goals and implement the Council's strategies.
+That teamwork will only occur if Council Members and employees have a mutual respect and co-operate with each other to achieve the Council's corporate goals and implement the Council's strategies.
 To achieve that position, Council Members need to observe their statutory obligations which include, but are not limited to, the following:

-- accept that their role is a leadership, not a management or administrative one; - acknowledge that they have no capacity to individually direct members of staff to carry out particular functions; - refrain from publicly criticising staff in a way that casts aspersions on their professional competence and credibility.
+- Comply with the model Code of Conduct for Members. - Accept that their role is a leadership, not a management or administrative one. - Acknowledge that they have no capacity to individually direct members of staff to carry out functions. - Refrain from publicly criticising staff in a way that casts aspersions on their professional competence and credibility.

-Regulations 9 and 10 of the Local Government (Rules of Conduct) Regulations 2007 apply to Council Members in respect of involvement in the Shire's administration and relationships with employees:
+The Model Code of Conduct - Members and Regulations 9 and 10 of the Local Government (Rules of Conduct) Regulations 2007 apply to Council Members in respect of involvement in the Shire's administration and relationships with employees: